 2015 headline: Coffee is practically a health food

-now agrees that "coffee can be incorporated into a healthy lifestyle," especially if you stay within three to five cups a day (a maximum of 400 mg of caffeine), and avoid fattening cream and sugar.
-You can read their analysis of the latest data on everything from diabetes to chronic disease here.
+that "coffee can be incorporated into a healthy lifestyle," especially if you stay within three to five cups a day (a maximum of 400 milligrams of caffeine), and avoid fattening cream and sugar.

 But stay tuned.
 There's sure to be another meta-study, and another opinion.
 We'll keep you updated.